microp11/quick/content/dry-run/log.md

 {{< /center >}}

 ```
-The correct way to manage fear is to gradually broaden your comfort zone until your comfort zone includes things that seemed previously impossible.
+The correct way to manage fear is to gradually broaden your comfort zone until your comfort zo-ne includes things that seemed previously impossible.

 Alex Honnold
 ```